uperl/PPIx-DocumentName/README.md

 # CAVEATS

+The newer API (`-api => 1`) is packaged scoped in Perl 5.6 and 5.8.
+In newer Perls the API is block scoped as it should be.
+Because this can cause bugs if you are using an older version of Perl this module will complain loudly if you are using an older Perl with the newer API.
+If you don't like the warning, then either use the old API or upgrade to Perl 5.10+.

 Under the older API (`-api => 0`; the default), `extract_via_statement`, unlike the other methods in this module, returns empty list instead of undef when it does find a name.
 When using the newer API (`-api => 1`), calls are consistent in scalar and list context.
 New